0xDBFB7/ionprinter/documents/log/log.md

 If the graphite bowtie is prone to cracking, we can instead use reinforced carbon-carbon, built up by resin-filled sheets then pyrolized.

+If the focus pierce electrodes are made out of graphite, the entire ionization chamber can be raised to 2000c to prevent deposition.
+Might absorb the ICP field is all.

 ## Quick notes